maciejodziemczyk/Can-PCA-extract-important-informations-from-non-significant-features-Neurak-Network-case/README.md

  - Random Forest impurity based feature importance score gives the best results in terms of feature selection among considered ones: Mutual Information, Spearman correlation, General to Specyfic Logistic Regression LR test, L2 Logistic regression, but all of this methods are important and may be used successfully during analysis
  - If overfitting is not a problem, tree-based methods outperforms Neural Networks in current task.
 Extreme Gradient Boosting with gbtree or dart booster performance was the best, following by Random Forest (the easiest to implement)

+In this project I gained more experience with Machine Learning models, especially with keras library, I learnt a lot about feature selection methods too.
+I gained a lot experience with Python programming for data science too.
+I practices my problem solving skills.
+It was a big project, but now I know some issues:
+ 1. No EDA and advanced preprocessing (during analysis for my Thesis I found monotonic transformations very useful (especially Box-Cox and Yeo-Johnson), outliers reduction via quantile clipping (winsorization) is also extremely useful)
+ 2. Data normalization on the whole dataset (potential information leakage)

+Nevertheless I enjoyed this task and I like my solution, even with mentioned issues, I learnt a lot, and that is the key for me.

 ## Repository description